Sam-Osian/PFD-toolkit/docs/getting_started/key_features.md

 `police_reports` only contains reports that the LLM believed matched your query.

-See [Screen reports](../screener/index.md) for further tips and options.
+See [Filter reports with a query](../screener/index.md) for further tips and options.

 ---